smartarch/ML-DEECo/README.md

 #### `run_simulation`

 The `run_simulation(components, ensembles, steps)` function runs the simulation with `components` and `ensembles` for `steps` steps.
 An optional `stepCallback` can be supplied which is called after each simulation step.
 It can be used for example to log data from the simulation.
 The parameters are:

-- list of all components in the system,
+* list of all components in the system,
-- list of materialized ensembles (in this time step),
+* list of materialized ensembles (in this time step),
-- current time step (int).
+* current time step (int).

 Before running the simulation, the `Estimator`s have to be initialized.
 The easiest way to do that is by calling the `SIMULATION_GLOBALS.initEstimators()`.

 #### `run_experiment`

 The `run_experiment` is useful for running the simulation several times with training of the ML models in between.
 The `iterations` parameter specifies the number of iterations.
-In each iteration, the simulation is run `simulation` times.
+In each iteration, the simulation is run `simulations` times.
 After that, the data from all the simulations in the current iteration are used to train the ML model (`Estimator`).
 The next iteration will use the updated model.

 The `prepareSimulation` function is used to obtain the components and ensembles for the simulation (it gets the current iteration and the current simulation as parameters).
 The simulation is then run using our `run_simulation` function for `steps` steps.